Stegler/Netscape/README.md

  <link href="/assets/styles/{{style}}" type="text/css" rel="stylesheet" />
 ```

-#### Here the code handlebars show part of html only the if there is current user
+#### Handlebars show part of html only the if there is current user

 ```
 <!-- in your leaderboard.handlebar -->